opensearch-project/documentation-website/_ingest-pipelines/processors/sort.md

 # Sort processor

 The `sort` processor sorts an array of items in either ascending or descending order.
 Numeric arrays are sorted numerically, while string or mixed arrays (strings and numbers) are sorted lexicographically.
-Throws an error if the input is not an array.
+The processor throws an error if the input is not an array.

 The following is the syntax for the `sort` processor: